 Air staging facility: buildable as T1 building, 175m, 2100e, 534bt → 150m, 1500e, 150bt

-Air staging facilities now can accommodate more planes of higher tech levels at once:
+Air staging facilities now can accommodate more planes of higher tech levels at once.
+(Since integrated into normal FAF)

 Air Staging facilities now repair for free.

-Gunships are not able to fire on air units with ground fire weapon anymore
+Gunships are not able to fire on air units with their ground fire weapon anymore

 To re-enable the fuel mechanic which is currently non-existent and to give air staging facilities and carriers a purpose again, leading in general to more selective and locational use of air, rather than just denying all air after 1 fight.